iPad Point-of-Sale Vendor Revel Rings Up New Funding

 Revel, which had previously raised £3 million, is part of a growing list of companies using the iPad in ways far beyond what Apple originally envisioned.
 By attaching hardware such as a credit card reader, a receipt printer and a cash drawer, the tablet is becoming a key piece of commercial infrastructure for many small businesses.

 Revel isn’t at a loss for competition.
 Among their biggest competitors are Ebay’s Paypal Groupon, NCR Intuit and ShopKeep.

-By comparison, Revel said it is pulling in $9 million in annualized revenue, and is growing at 380% annually, with more than 1,200 stores, restaurants and other locations using its system.
-It now processes about $33 million in payments per month.
+By comparison, Revel said it is pulling in £7.2 million in annualised revenue, and is growing at 380% annually, with more than 1,200 stores, restaurants and other locations using its system.
+It now processes about £26 million in payments per month.

 But Revel points to a distinction: it is focusing on larger companies, with advanced inventory and other needs such as order and pickup lines, which require the point-of-sale systems to talk to one another.

 “We have all the analytics and all the features companies need to run their businesses,” said Lisa Falzone, Revel’s co-founder and chief executive.
 Additionally, she noted, the system is designed to replace bulky old cash registers retailers have been using for decades.

 The really large chains “are really stuck in Windows,” she said, referring to some retailers’ computer systems that rely on Microsoft’s ubiquitous software that powers a majority of the world’s computers.
 Using tablets and specialised software is more efficient, she says, and companies are realising that.
 “It’s just a matter of time.”